sdgandhi/lightning-talks-web/README.md

 ## To do

+- [x] Replace with React app
-- [ ] Create Google Slides template
+- [x] Create Google Slides template
-- [ ] Add Google Slides template to homepage
+- [x] Add Google Slides template to homepage
 - [ ] Replace Google Forms iframe with just a text field and submit button (with captcha)